chkp-jrosenboom/py-cloudinfra/README.md

 If you don't pass in a profile nor credentials, it will
 - attempt CLOUDINFRA_KEY and CLOUDINFRA_SECRET from environment
 - attempt to load the `default` profile from `~/.cloudinfra/credentials

+## Troubleshooting

+_py-cloudinfra_ provides detailed logging to help diagnose issues.

+The default log level is `error`.

+Logs are written to STDERR by default.
+You can set `CLOUDINFRA_LOGFILE` to specify a logfile instead.

+Set the `LOGLEVEL` environment variable to `debug` to enable verbose output, which includes HTTP requests, responses, and internal SDK operations.
+This can assist in identifying authentication problems, misconfigured profiles, or API errors.

+`LOGLEVEL=debug python3 script.py`